Introduction

 1 | - | Potholders |

-Longer joints are usually tack welded to prevent warping of the panel.
-It is important to weld tacks in the correct sequence (see diagram).
+Longer joints are usually tack welded to prevent the panel from warping.
+It is important to weld the tack welds in the correct sequence (see diagram).

 Weld the new element following the instructions in the repair manual.
-Read and take note of the comments in Chap. «Repairs with welding and soldering».
+Read and note the notes in the chapter "Repairs with welding and soldering".

-This section is mainly devoted to the following work:
+This item is mainly devoted to the following work:

-- Cleaning of welds and, if necessary, filling them with lead.
+- Cleaning of welded seams and, if necessary, filling them with lead.

 - Applying a protective coating to the bottom.